 Basically, make parent project with issues.
 Make children projects with repositories (without issues).
 Now your parent project will feed children commits and close your issues.

-#6 Updated by William Baum over 4 years ago
+#6 Updated by William Baum almost 5 years ago

 The patch in #3346 sounds very interesting, as the ability to do cross project repository source links is something I'm very interested in.